jlinclabs/jlinx-docs/docs/clients.md

 # JLINX Clients

 Processes that talk to [JLINX hosts](/docs/hosts) network are called **clients**.
-Clients can come and go and so are intended for applications on devices that regularly lose access to the internet or are shutdown.
+Clients can come and go, so they are intended for applications on devices that regularly lose access to the internet or are shutdown.

 ## Implementations